taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - Microservices Security in Action (2021) by Prabath Siriwardena and Nuwan Dias
 - Production-Ready Microservices (2016) by Susan J. Fowler
 - Bootstrapping Microservices with Docker, Kubernetes, and Terraform: A project-based guide (2021) by Ashley Davis
+- Strategic Monoliths and Microservices: Driving Innovation Using Purposeful Architecture by Vaughn Vernon, Tomasz Jaskula

 ### Security Architecture